 G61 - Exact Stop Mode: In exact stop mode the machine will decelerate to a complete stop at the end of each commanded move, see figure 9-1.
 This is a modal code, once activated it will remain on until canceled.
 For sharp corners and simple positioning this mode works well.
-However, when the code gets more complex the exact stop mode will produce jerky motion and witness marks on the work piece.
-For most turning jobs use G64.
+However, when the code gets more complex, or in side milling with arcs, the exact stop mode will produce jerky motion and witness marks on the work piece.
+For most milling jobs use G64.